 More than 10,000 people have been killed by coalition air strikes and fighting on the ground as the coalition has fought to restore the internationally recognized government of President Abd-Rabbu Mansour Hadi.

-SUNA says that the Sudanese Joint Chief of Staff, Lt.
-Gen. Imad-Eddin Mustafa Adawi, has received a phone call from the Yemeni Vice-President, Gen. Ali Muhsin Al-Ahmar, to express his condolences to the Sudanese people, the Armed Forces, and families of the soldiers who died while carrying out their role among the Arab Alliance Forces in Yemen.
+SUNA says that the Sudanese Joint Chief of Staff, Lt Gen Emadeldin Adawi, has received a phone call from the Yemeni Vice-President, Gen Ali Muhsin Al Ahmar, to express his condolences to the Sudanese people, the Armed Forces, and families of the soldiers who died while carrying out their role among the Arab Alliance Forces in Yemen.

-The Chief of Staff received another phone call from his counterpart for the Armed Forces of the United Arab Emirates, Gen. Hamad Mohamed Thani Al-Rumaithi, expressing the condolences to the Sudanese Armed Forces in Yemen.
+The Chief of Staff received another phone call from his counterpart for the Armed Forces of the United Arab Emirates, Gen Hamad Mohamed Thani Al Rumaithi, expressing the condolences to the Sudan Armed Forces in Yemen.